What is cognitive development in early childhood

-Cognitive development refers to a set of intellectual abilities that researchers consider to be ‘normal’ for an infant, toddler, pre-schooler or kindergartener.
-In other words, it’s the quantification, or systematisation of how much a child should be able to do or understand by a certain age.
+Cognitive development refers to a set of intellectual abilities that researchers consider to be ‘normal’ for an infant, toddler, pre-schoolers or kindergartener.
+In other words, it’s the quantification, or systematization of how much a child should be able to do or understand by a certain age.

 Examples of cognitive skills